 Balance Our Tax Code supports a broad set of policies that align with our vision of a more just and equitable state tax code, such as:

-SB 5249 – Expansion of the Working Families Tax Credit: to extend life-saving cash payments to more working people, we can expand the age range for recipients of the Working Families Tax Credit to include anyone over 18 years old.
+Extend life-saving cash payments to more working people by expanding the age range for recipients of the Working Families Tax Credit to include anyone over 18 years old.

 BOTC recognizes that other revenue proposals are being developed for the 2023 legislative session and the above list may change.